yaodingyd/yaodingyd.github.io/_posts/2016-08-29-factory-pattern.md

 Basically, factory pattern is:
 >To get a new JavaScript Object instance without using `new`.

+In the ES5 & ES6 context, that means a function returns new object, without using `class`, `new`, or constructor function.

 It looks something like this:

 ```javascript